fatih/starhook/README.md

   clone  :  29
   update :   0

-remove -dry-run to update & clone the repositories
+remove -dry-run to sync the repositories
 ```

 As you see, it found `29` repositories.
 This command will all repositories that